Do you have a dog that tends to get tear stains on its fur? If so, you are not alone in this common concern.

 Most tear stains are due to allergies or underlying health issues, but that’s not the case for all dogs.

-Some dogs have tear stains for other reasons like:
+Some dogs have tear stains for other reasons, such as:

 - Blocked tear duct

 - Bacteria Infection

 - Breed (Maltese, Poodles, Shih Tzus, French Bulldog, Cocker Spaniels, and Pugs are more prone to tear stains)